dungna13/IRG-Thesis/README.md

 ## License

-This project is released for academic and research purposes.
+Copyright (c) 2025 Ngô Anh Dũng.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You may not use this work for commercial purposes.